 7. Focus on Healthy Eating

 The food you eat has a direct impact on your physical health, but what many people don’t realise is that it affects your mental health too.
 This means that, if you want to help relieve stress in your children, you need to ensure that they’re eating three healthy and nutritious meals every single day.
-You should also try to incorporate different anti-anxiety foods into their diet, and cut out caffeine and sugar as much as possible.
-Also, make sure that they drink water to stay hydrated.
+You should also try to cut out caffeine and sugar as much as possible, and make sure they stay hydrated with plenty of water.

 8. Do Something Fun Together